100 Hours

-"100 Hours", a joint production between TVNZ and the Netherlands' IDTV, was a New Zealand television show filmed in Avalon, New Zealand that aired on TV2 on Sunday evenings in 2002.
+100 Hours is a New Zealand television show filmed in Avalon, New Zealand that aired on TV2 on Sunday evenings in 2002.
 The show was hosted by Evie Ashton.
+It was a joint production between TVNZ and the Netherlands' IDTV.
 There were around two thousand applicants nationwide for the show.

 Format

 Four contestants were locked in an underground bunker in a secret location with no timepieces.
 The contestants were required to have to learn a series of challenges, which included mind, body and dexterity types.
 They faced off against the others until one of them won and went on to a final.
 The ultimate prize of the show was a Mini Cooper.

 There was also an element of strategising and bluffing, as contestants attempted to gain psychological advantage.